subratamondal1/django-tutorial/README.md

 │   │   └── wsgi.py      # related to deployment
 │   └── manage.py    # wrapper around django-admin
 ```

-**Note** The `.` at the end tells django-admin to use the current directory as the project directory.

 <h2 align="left">Create Django App</h2>